KannonZenetism/zenetism-field-physics/zenetism/MP11-codex-of-principles-ch26.md

 Not a fall,
 but a divergence of potential —
 a hypostatic divergence seeded in Spirit,
-echoed in Soul and Mind.
+expressed in Soul and Mind.

 What we call motion in time and form
-is the echo of that first stir:
+is the unfolding of that first stir:
 - Soul moves as experience
 - Mind moves as pattern
 - Embodiment channels both into what is felt and known